NerdTech-aut/MapSnipper-Austria/README.md

 ```
 python mapsnipper.py 100mN28000E47000
 ```
 After you entered the command a 10 x 10 kilometer map will be generated.
-This may take several minutes depending on your computer.
+This may take a minute or two depending on your computer.
 When the html file is done you can open it in your default web browser by double clicking on it.

 By default, only the layer with the cell sites is shown.
-To view additional layers, move your mouse over of tap the layer control icon in the top right of the webpage and activate the layers you want to see.
+To view additional layers, move your mouse over or tap the layer control icon in the top right of the webpage and activate the layers you want to see.
 You can view all layers at once if you want to but expect degraded performance when you do so.

 ### Advanced operation:
 Additional options are available to customize the maps: